-- We begin with a brief overview of the history and objectives of the SONGS reef mitigation project, which is one component of a comprehensive mitigation program that is designed to offset damages to living marine resources caused by the operations of SONGS units 2 and 3 - The other major component of the mitigation program is wetland restoration project that is being done at San Dieguito Lagoon. - A separate workshop will be held May 2, 2022 to review the status and findings of the wetland restoration project.
+- Welcome to the Annual Public Workshop for the San Onofre Nuclear Generating Station Artificial Reef Mitigation project - We begin with a brief overview of the history and objectives of the SONGS reef mitigation project, which is one component of a comprehensive mitigation program that is designed to offset damages to living marine resources caused by the operations of SONGS units 2 &3 - The other major component of the mitigation program is wetland restoration project that is being done at San Dieguito Lagoon. - A separate workshop will be held May 3, 2023 in Del Mar, CA to review the status and findings of the wetland restoration project.